sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 region_name="eu-central-1"
 ```

-You need to create an S3 bucket and a user who can access that bucket. dlt does not create buckets automatically.
+You need to create an S3 bucket and a user who can access that bucket. data_load_tool does not create buckets automatically.

 1. You can create the S3 bucket in the AWS console by clicking on "Create Bucket" in S3 and assigning the appropriate name and permissions to the bucket.
 2. Once the bucket is created, you'll have the bucket URL.
 For example, if the bucket name is `dlt-ci-test-bucket`, then the bucket URL will be: